-No matter the size or type of business, programs can benefit from regular personnel performance evaluations.
+No matter the size or type of business, programs and personnel can benefit from regular personnel performance evaluations.
 Evaluations can be used to clearly communicate expectations, document and improve performance, recognize accomplishments, and develop and motivate personnel.

-Employee policy and procedure manuals clearly communicate the program's policies, procedures, and expectations.
+Written personnel policies clearly communicate the program's policies, procedures, and expectations.

 The Oklahoma Professional Development Registry is a statewide database recognizing the professional development of all individuals working in the early care and education field and maintained by Center for Early Childhood Professional Development (CECPD).
 Some benefits of the registry are: professional development is maintained in one location, there is an interactive training calendar and map, individuals have access to their professional development record online at any time, and the registry can be used to plan meaningful professional development and track accomplishments.
 Click here to go to the Oklahoma Professional Development Registry.

 Meetings are the glue that holds the program together and serve as a way to communicate information, make and relay decisions, build teams, and identify and resolve problems.